Italic-/pytest/README.md

 # pytest
-testing repo for services and git practice
+testing repo for services and git practice.